 SAF Account

-Your SAF Account is the accumulated balance of the notional 3% employer contributions to your Superannuation Accumulation Scheme Account as at 30 June 1994, plus accumulated earnings since 30 June 1994 using the greater of the Consumer Price Index (CPI) or Average Weekly Ordinary Times Earnings (AWOTE).
+The SAF Account is the accumulated balance of the notional 3% employer contributions to the Superannuation Accumulation Scheme Account as at 30 June 1994, plus accumulated earnings since 30 June 1994 using the greater of the Consumer Price Index (CPI) or Average Weekly Ordinary Times Earnings (AWOTE).
 The Superannuation Accumulation Scheme Account was a Scheme created by the SAF Agreement referred to in section 71A(1) of the repealed

 Retirement Benefits Act 1982.